fthr10/ExchangeApp-React-Axios-API/README.md

 Uygulama açıldığında, varsayılan olarak USD (Amerikan Doları) ve TRY (Türk Lirası) arasında dönüşüm yapar.
 Diğer para birimleri arasında dönüşüm yapmak için para birimi seçim kutusunu kullanabilirsiniz.

+# Currency Converter Application

+This project is a currency converter application that allows users to convert between various currencies.
+The application is developed using React, and it fetches data using the Axios library and a free real-time currency exchange rate API.

+## Features

+-   Convert between 12 different currencies
+-   User-friendly interface
+-   Real-time exchange rate information
+-   Easy and quick to use

+## Technologies Used

+-   **React:** For building the user interface
+-   **Axios:** For making API requests
+-   **Free Currency API:** For fetching exchange rate data

+## Usage

+Upon launching the application, it defaults to converting between USD (US Dollar) and TRY (Turkish Lira).
+You can select other currencies for conversion using the currency dropdown menu.